 Mice caught in snap traps and on glue boards will seldom die quick and painless deaths.
 In most cases they struggle for hours before they finally succumb to their wounds.
 In some cases they manage to escape only to die and rot in potentially inaccessible areas.

+Aside from all the dangerous and inhumane situations that traps and poisons create, it is important to understand that humane methods are in the interest of both the animals and homeowners.
+Many DIY methods, including traps and poisons only create a temporary solution.
+Without the help of professionals, entry points will be left open for any future mice to get in.
 Getting rid of mice safely, effectively and permanently requires the use of multiple strategies.
 Traps and poisons may serve as a quick fix, but seldom achieve actual results.
-Contact Skedaddle today to learn how approach can rid you of the mice in your home.
-1-888-592-0387.
+Contact Skedaddle today to learn how this approach can rid you of the mice in your home 1-888-592-0387.